What is argparse?

 - The

-.
-This object holds attributes and its value in theArgumentParser
+Namespaceobject: it is an object created by theargparse.Namespaceclass used by default byparse_args().
+This object holds attributes and its value in theArgumentParserobject.

 Example 1: